 Wondering what all the lounge fuss is about?
 Lounges provide quieter spaces and cleaner restrooms as compared to the general airport terminal, as well as an assortment of free food and drink options (yes, alcoholic ones as well) and fast Wi-Fi.
 If you travel regularly, being able to duck into a lounge during a connection can be the difference between a manageable travel day and one full of noise and chaos.

-For those who lean on ride-sharing at least once or twice a month, you’ll find good use for the Amex Platinum’s $15 in Uber Cash credits for U.S. rides or Uber Eats orders each month, plus a bonus $20 in December.
+For those who lean on ride-sharing at least once or twice a month, you’ll find good use for the Amex Platinum’s up to $15 in Uber Cash credits for U.S. rides or Uber Eats orders each month, plus a bonus $20 in December.
 That’s up to $200 annually if you’re able to take advantage of the credit every month, and you’ll also be gifted Uber VIP Status for just having the card.

 Also, at the start of each year, you can select one qualifying airline and then receive up to $200 in statement credits per calendar year for incidental fees — such as checked bags and in-flight refreshments — that are charged by that airline to your Amex Platinum when you travel.